SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-data-visualization-adaptive-card-extension.md

 ---
 title: Create a Data Visualization Adaptive Card Extension
-description: Step-by-step guide on creating Data Visualization Adaptive Card Extension. ms.date: 05/01/2024 ms.localizationpriority: high
+description: Step-by-step guide on creating Data Visualization Adaptive Card Extension. ms.date: 07/19/2024 ms.localizationpriority: high
 ---
 # Create a Data Visualization Adaptive Card Extension

-The [SharePoint Framework v1.19](../../release-1.19.md) introduces a new Data Visualization Template that can be used to implement line charts.
+The [SharePoint Framework v1.19](../../release-1.19.md) introduces a new Data Visualization Template that can be used to implement charts.
 This tutorial provides step-by-step guidance on implementing Data Visualization with Adaptive Card Extensions (ACEs).

 > [!NOTE]
 > Before you start, complete the procedures in the following articles to ensure that you understand the basic flow of creating a custom Adaptive Card Extension: [Build your first SharePoint Adaptive Card Extension](./build-first-sharepoint-adaptive-card-extension.md)